Parkour is not a sport, it's a movement art

 Philosophy and methodology

-At the heart of parkour is the idea of efficiency - moving from point A to B in the fastest possible way by adapting to and overcoming physical obstacles.
+At the core of parkour is the idea of efficiency - moving from point A to B in the fastest possible way by adapting to and overcoming physical obstacles.
 This can involve running, jumping, climbing, rolling, and a variety of other movements.

 Training and techniques